xavyalejodp/coding_tournament/README.md

 ![](docs/screens/cluster.png?raw=true)

-3.- Every event needs a unique URL to be easily shared to other persons.
-This unique URl zooms the map and opens the Event info Window automatically.

-4.- There should be a button to report an event, clicking on it should open the form to create an event (Panel should slide from right, open in a modal or something else, be creative!)
+3.- There should be a button to report an event, clicking on it should open the form to create an event (Panel should slide from right, open in a modal or something else, be creative!)
 Use the following fields:

 - Description (Text field)
-- Type of event (Relationship to a table of type of events)
+- Type of event (Relationship to an Entity for type of events)
 - Date and time of the event (default value is current time, but user can select a different date from the past)
 - Location (User should click on map to get location - latitude,longitude -)